 NRA calls for armed guards in schools

-The attack, which killed 20 first graders ages six and seven, shattered the illusion of safety in this close-knit town of 27,000 people where many residents knew someone affected by the attacks.
+The attack shattered the illusion of safety in Newtown, a close-knit town of 27,000 people where many residents know someone affected by the attacks.